+Volume 10, Issue 10

+January 25, 2019

 College Counseling Newsletter

 BOSTON UNIVERSITY ACADEMY

 Jill Atkinson, Director of College Counseling 617.353.9031 jillatk@bu.edu

 Ellen Evans, Assistant Director of College Counseling 617.358.2595 erevans@bu.edu

-A new College Counseling Newsletter will be posted every two weeks
+Check out BUA's comprehensive College Admission Guidebook!

 PARENTAL ROLES IN THE COLLEGE PROCESS

 IMPORTANT DATES

-- February 6th 6-8pm:

-College Colloquium @

-Room 206, BU Photonics

-Center (8 St. Mary's

-Street).
-Juniors and their

-families are invited to

-attend a presentation by a

-representative from the

-Tufts University Admission

-Office regarding highly

-selective admissions

-- February 9th Deadline for Juniors to register for March 10 SAT

-- February 27th 8:00-9:30am @ GSU Academy lunchroom.
+- February 5th 6-8pm: College Colloquium @ Room 206, BU Photonics Center (8 St. Mary's Street).
+Juniors and their families are invited to attend a presentation by a representative from the Tufts University Admission Office regarding highly selective admissions - Feb.
+8th Regis. deadline for Juniors for Mar 9 SAT - February 26th NEW TIME: 8:15-9:30am @ GSU Academy lunchroom.
 Sophomore Parent Meeting to review junior year curriculum and college counseling program.

-INSIDE THIS
+Parking available at Bridge Lot and Essex garage (behind 808 Commonwealth Avenue).

-As students begin to think about college, their egos, identities, hopes, accomplishments, and insecurities are brought to the surface.
+INSIDE THIS ISSUE: As students begin to think about college, their egos, identities, hopes, accomplishments, and insecurities are brought to the surface.
 The process of identifying colleges that are a good match for them may seem daunting, and the notion of being "judged" by admission officers (and potentially rejected by a dream college) may weigh on them.

 To that end, we want you to understand how you can support your child, allow them room to grow and evolve in the process, and how we can help.

 It is critically important that you listen to your child-ask questions (but not all the time, or every day) and listen to their responses.
-Understand that your child may have different goals for themselves than you
+Understand that your child may have different goals for themselves than you might.

-might.
 Work toward compromise.
 Practice repeating what they say back to them, so they understand that you are hearing their point of view.

+COLLEGE

 When you do start visiting college campuses, separate from your child for a bit.
 Allow them space to "explore" campus on their own, away from you, where they may get a different sense of the community and place and can interact with others and make their own observations.
-Also, be aware of how you interact with admission officers who are trained to notice "overfunctioning" parents and often take note of overly boastful parents, which does not serve an applicant well.
+Also, be aware of how you interact with admission officers who are trained to notice "overfunctioning" parents and often take note of overly boastful parents, which does not serve an applicant well!

+Be open to your child's changing feelings about certain col-

+ADMISSION

-Be open to your child's changing feelings about certain colleges or majors.
-As 16-17 year olds, they don't have it all figured out and that's fine!
+leges or majors.
+As 16-17 year olds, they don't have it all figured out, and that's fine!
 The idea is to encourage them to be thoughtful about the process and ideally provide them with options that will encourage them to explore.

 And talk to us.
-If your child is not taking your advice or the "college conversation" at home is getting uncomfortable for all involved, call us.
+If your child is not taking your advice, or if the "college conversation" at home is getting uncomfortable for all involved, call us.
 Your child might "hear" things differently from us (if only because we aren't Mom or Dad).
 And use us-rather than your child-as a sounding board.
-In our roles as college counselors and college admission officers, we can certainly offer some perspective from our experiences of working with students and families.
+Having experience as both college counselors and college admission officers, we can offer some perspective from working with students and families.

-SUE.